Skip to content

 Equality Impact Assessment (EQIA)

-To do this NHS Ayrshire & Arran uses a procedure called Equality Impact Assessment (EQIA).
+To do this, we use a procedure called Equality Impact Assessment (EQIA).
+View a list of our completed Equality Impact Assessments.

 Equality and Diversity and Human Rights Policy